Panchkhal: Demographics

+In terms of education, the overall literacy rate was 75.15%, where the literacy rate among males was 84.46% and females was 66.49%.

 Climate

 Panchkhal has average temperatures of 24.9 °C and the average low is 11.66 °C throughout the year.
 Temperatures may rise up to 38 °C in the summer season and winters are generally dry with a record low temperature of -10 °C in 2008.
 Average rainfall is about 10.2 cm throughout the year.
 Rainfall is mostly monsoon-based (about 65% of the annual rainfall occurs during the monsoon months of June to August) and it decreases substantially (100 to 200 cm (39 to 79 in)) from eastern Nepal to western Nepal.
 In the winter season it rarely rains which creates harsh conditions for farmers who mainly depend on rain for irrigation.